VB Transform 2020: Women in AI to kick off the digital AI conference of the year

 Bias in AI models and algorithms is among the biggest challenges in applied AI.
 Women leaders and practitioners have been leading the charge in tackling those blind spots.
 They’re at the forefront in thinking about how the ethics of applied AI, and how it can center empathy, fairness, and human centricity to create truly balanced models and more powerful algorithms.

 For these essential principles to take root among organizations and data scientists, women need to be represented at a far higher percentage in the AI workforce.
-Unfortunately, despite the renewed effort to broaden hiring efforts and attract more women, Black, and POC workers, the gender equity gap in the tech industry remains notorious and overwhelming.
+Unfortunately, despite the renewed effort to broaden hiring efforts and attract more women, black, and POC workers, the gender equity gap in the tech industry remains notorious and overwhelming.

-Despite the fact that AI is set to fundamentally reshape society, just 12 percent of machine learning researchers are women.
+Despite the fact that AI is set to fundamentally reshape society, just 12% of machine learning researchers are women.
 The AI Now Institute last year estimated that women currently make up only 24.4% of the computer science workforce and receive median salaries that are only 66% of the salaries of their male counterparts, while a report by the National Center for Women in Information Technology found out that nearly half the women who go into technology eventually leave the field — more than double the percentage of men who leave.

 How do we bring more women into the AI conversation, ensure their contributions are heard, and support them in a field where gender imbalance and bias continues to make it difficult for women to advance?

-Part of the solution is keeping the effort to address the gender imbalance at the forefront of the AI conversation, and continue to shine a light on the issue.
+Part of the solution is keeping the effort to address the gender imbalance at the forefront of the AI conversation, and continuing to shine a light on the issue.
 VentureBeat has committed to being a voice in this effort.
 As part of the company’s undertaking, it is putting women front and center at this year’s VB Transform, for the second year in a row at the Women in AI Breakfast, presented by Intel and Capital One.

 Women in AI Breakfast